enable3d/enable3d-website/src/docs/Physics-Body.md

 ### Body Methods

 You can use a lot of method on the body (`object.body.something()`).
-It does not make send listing them all here.
+It does not make sense listing them all here.

 Just take a look the the [physicsBody.ts source code](https://github.com/enable3d/enable3d/blob/master/packages/common/src/physicsBody.ts).